Clarifai/docs/docs/api-guide/predict/prediction-parameters.md

 :::tip

-To retrieve an entire list of concepts from a given model, and get their ids and names, use the [`GET /v2/models/YOUR_MODEL_ID_HERE/output_info`](https://docs.clarifai.com/api-guide/model/create-get-update-and-delete#get-model-output-info-by-id) endpoint.
+To retrieve an entire list of concepts from a given model, and get their ids and names, use the [`GetModelOutputInfo`](https://docs.clarifai.com/api-guide/model/create-get-update-and-delete#get-model-output-info-by-id) endpoint.

 :::